Disclaimer

 "Oh right, he had a hell of a fight with Frenit?
 That's just great.
 He got seriously beaten up just to save Janeway, and he didn't kill him," Jessie said.
 "Yes, that was worth it."

 Chakotay groaned, "Jessie, you really should calm down.
-It was worth it, if he hadn't of turned up god knows what would of happened to Janeway.
-Plus once he had finished with her, he would of went to other people."
+It was worth it, if he hadn't of turned up god knows what would have happened to Janeway.
+Plus once he had finished with her, he would have went to other people."

 Kathryn stepped out of the Ready Room.
 "You're not really cheating, cos if you are I'm telling James."